foster-s18/Excel-File-to-Graphical-Interface/README.md

 # Excel File to Graphical Interface
 **\*\*Important Note**: The spreadsheet used in this project has been populated with fictional data for demonstration purposes only.

 Python-based tool that transforms Excel spreadsheet data into an easy-to-read graphical interface.
-Originally developed as a personal work-related project with permission from my employer, it aims to save time and improve efficiency when searching for shift timings, grades, break details and other criteria.
-This helps me when creating vacancies for shifts using schedulding software.
-When I am unfamilar with the clients information, instead of manually searching through an Excel file, the tool offers a convenient GUI to quickly access relevant information.
+Originally developed as a personal work-related project with permission from my employer in the health care industry, it aims to save time and improve efficiency searching for client information when creating vacant shifts for staff.
+When I am unfamilar with the client or vague shift details with email request, instead of manually searching through an Excel file, the tool offers a convenient GUI to quickly access relevant information to enable me to create the vacancy with the appropiate gender, shift timings, break times etc.

 ## Features
 - **Autocomplete Search**: Quickly find clients using an autocomplete dropdown.